eugf/raspberry_pi_setup_guide/README.md

 ##### 3. Prepare the boot partition

 If you scroll to the top there is a boot_files folder.
-Either download the 2 files inside or copy and paste the text from them into your owwn text files on your computer.
+Either download the 2 files inside or copy and paste the text from them into your own text files on your computer.

 If you're copy pasting on your own computer:
 - Open up My Computer > select the microSD card, for me it's the F:\ drive > right click somewhere away from the file names > New > Text document